Atom Learning logo

 What is a grammar school?

 A grammar school is a secondary school in the UK that admits pupils based on their academic ability.
-All children applying for a place at a grammar school will need to sit an entrance exam in Year 6 – the pupils with the highest scores are then eligible for a place in Year 7.
+All children applying for a place at a grammar school will need to sit an entrance exam in Year 6.
+The children with the highest scores are then eligible for a place in Year 7.

-Historically, the purpose of grammar schools was for teaching Latin, and over the centuries, more modern languages.
+Historically, the purpose of grammar schools was to teach Latin.
 In the late Victorian era, the curriculum at grammar schools became more varied.

 In 1944, the Education Act created the Tripartite System – a system of state-funded secondary education in England and Wales.
 The three types of schools in this system were:

-• Grammar schools: admitted only the top 25% of intellectually-able students and provided an academic curriculum.
+• Grammar schools.
+These schools admitted the top 25% of students and provided an academic curriculum.
 The assumption was that most of these students would go on to university.
-Most grammar schools were single-sex (separate schools for boys and girls).
+Most grammar schools were boys-only or girls-only.

-• Secondary modern schools: non-selective schools which were originally intended for children who would be going into trade jobs from the age of 16.
+• Secondary modern schools.
+These were non-selective schools for children who would go into trade jobs from the age of 16.

 • Technical schools: very few of these were actually established.

-This system changed during the 1960s, with comprehensive schools introduced to reduce class inequality.
+In the 1960s, this system changed and comprehensive schools were introduced to reduce class inequality.
 Now, children from any school are encouraged to apply to higher education, regardless of their school type.

 Are grammar schools free?

-Yes – unlike fee-paying private (independent) schools, you do not need to pay school fees if your child attends a grammar school.
-Grammar schools are funded by the state (government) and are the only state-funded secondary schools in England that can select their pupils based on their academic ability.
+Yes.
+Unlike fee-paying private (independent) schools, you do not need to pay fees for a grammar school.
+Grammar schools are funded by the state (government).
+They are the only state-funded secondary schools in England that can select pupils based on academic ability.

-A few grammar schools have boarding facilities, which will require parents to pay if their child is using the boarding provision (although this is significantly less than the fees charged by independent boarding schools).
+A few grammar schools have boarding facilities, which need to be paid for.
+However, these fees are significantly less than the fees charged by independent boarding schools.

 Children take the 11 plus in September in Year 6 (the final year of primary school).
-The content of this test can vary depending on the individual school, the local 11 plus consortium (if the school is a member) or the exam board delivering the test.
-The 11 plus will assess children on some, or all, of the following subjects:
+The subjects tested depends on the school or the exam board delivering the test.
+11 plus exams assess children on some, or all, of these subjects:

-• English: tests include sections on reading comprehension or creative writing, or a mixture of both.
-Children are also commonly assessed on their spelling, punctuation, grammar and vocabulary.
+• English: this include sections on reading comprehension, creative writing, or a mix of both.
+Children are often assessed on their spelling, punctuation, grammar and vocabulary.

-• Maths: all 11 plus exams test children on their knowledge and application of the content taught on the Key Stage 2 maths national curriculum.
+• Maths: all 11 plus exams test children on the Key Stage 2 maths curriculum.

 • Verbal reasoning: 11 plus verbal reasoning tests your child’s ability to reason and solve problems with written information.